 The episode was everything as it sounds – extreme budgeting, much confusion, and no regret.
 Despite the absurdity of the event, it didn’t last too long.
 After a month of ups and downs, Jacy and I were ‘adopted’ by one of Delhi’s biggest international modeling agencies.

-The situation was no less than bizarre, especially when considering the ill-advised decision made by two foreign girls, who moved around Delhi a couple times and ended up in a stranger’s house without much plan.
+The situation was no less than bizarre, especially when considering the ill-advised decision made by two foreign girls, who moved around Delhi a couple of times and ended up in a stranger’s house without much plan.

 Clearly, my roommate and I were restless campers.
 Having landed in Delhi in August, we realized that our AC-less, ant-infested apartment may not sustain us through the Indian summer.